shivanshPurple/Temporary-Portfolio/qwen.md

 - Verified that thumbnails are properly displayed in the carousel
 - Fixed issue with thumbnails not displaying by changing approach to show thumbnails as images instead of video posters
 - Fixed issue with thumbnails being generated in the wrong directory (needed to be in public/media not media)
+- Updated thumbnail styling to maintain original aspect ratio while constraining to available space in carousel

 ## Qwen Added Memories
 - I will automatically update the qwen.md file after every successful task completion without requiring manual prompting.
 This is now part of my standard workflow.